sabir-aspose/words-docs-com/en/net/developer-guide/rendering/using-truetype-fonts/manipulating-and-substitution-truetype-fonts/_index.md

 - "font info substitution" – for substitution by font info rule
 - "default font substitution" – for substitution by default font rule
 - "first available font" – for substitution with first available font

+{{% alert color="primary" %}}

+You can get more information about a font substitution warning issued by Aspose.Words when loading or saving a document using the [FontSubstitutionWarningInfo](https://reference.aspose.com/words/net/aspose.words/fontsubstitutionwarninginfo/) class.

+{{% /alert %}}

 ## Font FallBack Settings from XML